Neutron Network

 Neutron networks

 OpenStack is a multi-tenant platform; each tenant can have multiple private networks and network services isolated through network namespaces.
 Network namespaces allow tenants to have overlapping networks with other tenants.
-Consider a namespace to an enhanced VRF instance connected to one or more virtual switches.
-Neutron uses a “qrouter”“glbaas” and “qdhcp” namespace.
+Consider a namespace for an enhanced VRF instance connected to one or more virtual switches.
+Neutron uses a “qrouter,” “glbaas,” and “qdhcp” namespaces.

-Regardless of the network plugins installed, you need to install the neutron-server service at a minimum.
+Regardless of the network plugins installed, you need to install the neutron-server service at minimum.
 This service will expose the Neutron API for external administration.
-It is configured to listen to API calls on ALL addresses by default.
-This can be changed in the Neutron.conf file by editing the bind_host – 0.0.0.0.
+By default, it is configured to listen to API calls on ALL addresses.
+You can change this in the Neutron.conf file by editing the bind_host—0.0.0.0.

 • “Neutron configuration file is found at /etc/neutron/neutron.conf”